natoriamilligan/app-deployment/README.md

         - in Flask app add route for /health to return code 200
       - Add ALB url to frontend code files
       - Add new files to S3 bucket
-   11. Created security group to be used by ECS tasks (banksie-sg)
+   9. Created security group to be used by ECS tasks (banksie-sg)
        - Allow HTTP traffic from ALB created on port 80
        - Allow outbound traffic to RDS database
        - Modified the ALB security group to allow outbound traffic to this security group
-   13. Create a service
+   10. Created a service (banksie-task-service)
-      - Add task definition previously created
+      - Added task definition previously created (banksie-task)
       - Choose capacity provider strategy (FARGATE)
       - Desired tasks = 1
       - Networking
         - Choose VPC (same as database)
-        - Choose at least 2 subnets
+        - Choose all subnets in us-east-1
-      - Create security group that allows HTTP/HTTPS traffic from ALB on port 80
+      - Added banksie-sg security group previously created
-      - Add ALB that was previously created
+      - Added ALB that was previously created
       - Service will have an error until we push an image
-   14. In EC2 console, go to security groups
-      - Choose the RDS security group made previously
+   11. Configured RDS security group previously created
-      - Add inbound rule so the task security group can access the RDS
+      - Added inbound rule so the task security group (banksie-sg) can access the RDS on port 5432
-   15. Push Docker image to ECR via AWS CLI
+   12. Pushed Docker image to ECR via AWS CLI
-      - Configure AWS CLI credentials
+      - Configured AWS CLI credentials using access keys from IAM user created
-      - Log into ECR
+      - Logged into ECR
-      - Build/tag docker image
+      - Built/tagged docker image
-      - Push image
+      - Pushed image to ECR
-   16. Force new deployment for your service with the new image and revised task to include the image
+   16. Forced new deployment for the service using a revised task with the "latest" image
    17. Set up Github Actions for automatic deployments
-       - Add secrets and variables to the Github repository
+       - Added secrets and variables to the Github repository
-       - Create workflow (.yml file)
+       - Created workflow (.yml file)